AvivEngelberg/Classifying-IoT-Traffic/README.md

 # After your first run
 Make sure to create directory for each candidate device in your network inside the working directory.
 Inside each device's directory put its learning traffic trace, i.e., trace realted to the device's outbound traffic.
 Inside the "Tested Traffic" directory put the tested traffic traces.
+Note: trace files are either a ".pcap" or ".pcapang" file.
 Make sure that all of the above traces have unique names, as the program use them as identifiers for the simulations.

 After you did this, you would need to execute